Africa EENI Global Business School

 Pedro Nonell (EENI Global Business School)

-Study a Master International Trade in Spanish Armonía racial: implicaciones Trade and Business in Africa (French) Harmonie raciale: implications Study Master Business in Portuguese Harmonia racial: implicações
+Business in Africa (Spanish) Armonía racial: implicaciones Trade and Business in Africa (French) Harmonie raciale: implications Study Master Business in Portuguese Harmonia racial: implicações